Cox Engagement Scholarship

 To apply for the Cox Engagement Scholars Program, you must complete the following steps by March 5, 2019.
 Priority deadline is February 5, 2019.

 - Once your account is activated, log into One.IU.
 Enter the keyword "scholarships" in the search bar.

 2. File the Free Application for Federal Student Aid (FAFSA) by the Cox Scholarship Application deadline.

-By Friday, March 24, 2017 An email will be sent to finalists with an invitation to attend a required 30-minute interview at the Indiana Memorial Union on the IU Bloomington campus.
-March 29-30 & April 4-6, 2017 Interview Dates Friday, April 14, 2017 All interviewees will be notified of their status by this date.
+By Friday, March 15, 2019 An email will be sent to finalists with an invitation to attend a required 30-minute interview on the IU Bloomington campus.
+March 19-21 & March 26-28, 2019 Interview Dates BY Friday, April 5, 2019 All interviewees will be notified of their status.